askrepps/advent-of-code-kotlin/src/main/resources/README.txt

-Run the generateDay gradle task to download the input file for a given day.
+Run the downloadInput gradle task to download the input files automatically.
 Your Advent of Code session ID must be stored in an advent.session.id property in a local.properties file at the root of the repository.

 If the session ID is not configured, you must manually obtain input data for each day from the